Workers' Party (Singapore): 2012–2013: Success in by-elections and start of AHTC lawsuit

 North Vista Secondary School, one of the counting centres for the Punggol East SMC (later as Sengkang GRC since 2020).

 On 15 February 2012, the party expelled Hougang SMC MP Yaw Shin Leong, for failing to account for allegations made against him.
 Prior to his expulsion, Yaw was accused of having an extramarital affair, as well as party misconduct that had surfaced earlier that year; Yaw had up to 24 February to appeal against his expulsion, but declined, precipitating the by-election which was held on 26 May.
 The seat was retained by 2011 East Coast GRC candidate Png Eng Huat with a majority of 62.08%.
 Shortly after the elections, Poh Lee Guan was also expelled from the party after attempting to contest the by-election as a "backup candidate" without consulting the party's CEC, with the CEC condemning Poh's reason as unacceptable.

 On 12 December, a by-election to be held the following year was called after PAP MP for Punggol East SMC and speaker Michael Palmer resigned for having an affair with a People's Association (PA) staff; the party announced their candidacy shortly after the announcement.

 Prior to nomination day, the party announced plans to purchase its own premises as its current rented premises at Syed Alwi Road was too small for its operations.
 Sufficient funds were eventually raised and the new HQ was opened in 2017, coinciding with the party's 60th anniversary.

 On 16 January 2013, the party fielded Lee Li Lian, a candidate who had previously contested the same ward in the 2011 election.
-On 26 January, Lee was elected with 54.52% of the votes (Koh Poh Koon from the PAP received 43.71%, and the remaining 1.77% went to two minor parties), marking the second by-election since 1981 in which the party had gained any parliamentary seats from the PAP.
+On 26 January, Lee was elected with 54.52% of the votes (debuting PAP candidate Koh Poh Koon received 43.71%, and the remaining 1.77% went to two minor parties), marking the second by-election since 1981 in which the party had gained any parliamentary seats from the PAP.

 Ahead of the two by-elections, WP called for a tender for managing agent services for their town council, with only FMSS submitting a bid.
-After the Punggol East by-election, Punggol East SMC was absorbed into AHTC, renaming the Town Council to Aljunied–Hougang–Punggol East Town Council (AHPETC) until the 2015 election, when Lee was defeated for reelection (see below).
+After the Punggol East by-election, Punggol East SMC was absorbed into AHTC, renaming the Town Council to Aljunied–Hougang–Punggol East Town Council (AHPETC) until 2015, when Lee was defeated for re-election (see below).
 In February 2015, the Auditor-General's Office (AGO) carried out an audit on AHPETC and found several lapses in governance and compliance, which became the subject of parliamentary debate.